Holochain Upgrade 0.4 → 0.5

 To upgrade your hApp written for Holochain 0.5, follow these steps:

 1. Update your flake.nix to use the 0.5 version of Holochain.
 This involves changing the version numbers of two packages.
-(Depending on the age of your project, you might also need to make extra changes to make it look like the one below.)

 {